 - Leash problems

 To prevent serious behavioral issues that carry into adulthood, train your puppy in proper behavior.
-With proper training, you can fix any German Shepherd’s behavioral issue, and your dog can learn how to act responsibly.
+With appropriate training, you can fix any German Shepherd’s behavioral issue, and your dog can learn how to act responsibly.

 Positive reinforcement is the most effective way to influence your puppy to behave well.